 What if I have mild COVID-19 symptoms?

 If you have mild COVID-19 symptoms, it’s best to contact your doctor via telehealth before visiting the office in person.
 They can assess your symptoms and advise on the appropriate course of action.
-(See Also: Is Palenque Safe To Visit?
-Uncovering The Truth)
+(See Also: Is Chicago Safe to Visit Covid?
+Post Pandemic Travel Guide)

 Can I bring someone with me to my appointment?